AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/disp-overview.md

 Copy the file `conf.dispatcher/filters/default_filters.any` from the default AEM as a Cloud Service dispatcher configuration to that location.

-In each farm file, replace any filter include statements that looks as follows:
+In each farm file, replace any filter include statements that look as follows:

 ```
 $include "/etc/httpd/conf.dispatcher.d/filters/ams_publish_filters.any"